flairNLP/flair/resources/docs/TUTORIAL_TEXT_EMBEDDINGS.md

 Our document embeddings are created from the embeddings of all words in the document.
 Currently, we have two different methods to obtain a document embedding from a list of word embeddings.

-### MEAN
+### Pooling

-The first method calculates the mean over all word embeddings in a document.
+The first method calculates a pooling operation over all word embeddings in a document.
+The default operation is 'mean' which gives us the mean of all words in the sentence.
 The resulting embedding is taken as document embedding.

 To create a mean document embedding simply create any number of `TokenEmbeddings` first and put them in a list.